MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Appendix

 Furthermore, the \texttt{miselect} package allows for weighting observations to account for the fact that stacked datasets consist of \(M \times n\) observations.
-For both \texttt{SaLASSO} and \texttt{SaENET}, we chose observation weights of \(1/M\), as recommended in \citep{Du.2022}.
-An alternative weighting approach—scaling each observation by the proportion of missing values across all variables—was also discussed in \citep{Du.2022}.
-However, the authors acknowledged that this method would shift the analysis closer to a complete‑case analysis, which runs counter to the purpose of multiple imputation.
+For both \texttt{SaLASSO} and \texttt{SaENET}, we chose observation weights of \(1/M\), as recommended in \cite{Du.2022}.
+An alternative weighting approach—scaling each observation by the proportion of missing values across all variables—was also discussed in \cite{Du.2022}.
+However, the authors acknowledged that this method would shift the analysis closer to a complete-case analysis, which runs counter to the purpose of multiple imputation.
 We therefore did not adopt this approach.

-Finally, since we applied not only standard LASSO or elastic net but their adaptive versions, we needed to define adaptive weight vectors for each run of \texttt{SaLASSO} or \texttt{SaENET}.
-To do so, we first fitted a preliminary stacked elastic net with equal weights (referred to as \texttt{SENET} in the paper).
-We then extracted the estimated coefficients of all candidate covariates and used them to compute the corresponding adaptive weight vectors.
+Finally, since we did not apply standard LASSO or elastic nets but rather their adaptive versions, we needed to define adaptive weight vectors for each run of \texttt{SaLASSO} or \texttt{SaENET}.
+To do so, we first fitted a preliminary linear regression model with equal weights.
+We then extracted the estimated coefficients for all candidate covariates and used them to compute the corresponding adaptive weight vectors.